 There are thousands of radio stations broadcasting around the globe, including online and satellite radio stations.
 More than 90% of the world’s population tunes in to the radio at least once a week, making it a valuable platform for reaching a large audience.

-In recent years, new alternatives are being put in place to encourage the discovery of new artists – including Groover, which provides access to the best radio stations, media, and music-industry professionals with a 7-day response guarantee.
+Though the radio almost primarily include big artists, alternatives have been put in place to encourage the discovery of new artists – including Groover, which provides emerging artists with access to the best radio stations, media, and music industry professionals with a 7-day response guarantee.

 —